berkeley-dsep-infra/jupyterlab-a11y-checker/packages/extension/README.md

 To simplify the remediation process, we integrate both a Large Language Model (LLM) and a Vision-Language Model (VLM) to generate accessibility recommendations within several fix interfaces.
 Users can configure these models by providing their API endpoint, API key, and model name in: `Settings > Settings Editor > A11y Checker Settings`.

-## Project Structure

-This project is organized as a monorepo using NPM Workspaces:

-- **`packages/core`**: Contains the core accessibility analysis logic, parsers, and utilities.
-This package is shared between the CLI and the Extension.
-- **`packages/cli`**: The command-line interface tool.
-It bundles the core logic to run independently of JupyterLab.
-- **`packages/extension`**: The JupyterLab extension.
-It uses the core package to provide real-time accessibility checking within the notebook interface.

 ## Getting Started

 ### Installing